gingerskull/JoyCore-FW/README.md

 ### 1. Hardware Setup

-Connect your Teensy 4.0 and configure the pin mapping in `src/ConfigDigital.h`:
+Connect your RP2040 board and configure the pin mapping in `src/ConfigDigital.h`:

 ```cpp
 static const PinMapEntry hardwarePinMap[] = {